stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### Adding unsigned binary values

-When we add two decimal numbers, the digits of the numbers to add are added column by column, from right to left.
+When we add two decimal numbers, the digits of the numbers to add are added column by column from right to left.
 For each column where the total is 10 or greater, we have to carry the one to the left and use the remainder as the column's result:

 ![](/images/2020-06-23-programming-the-nes-the-6502-in-detail/addition-carry-decimal-2x.png "Addition example in decimal")

-In the above example, the addition in the units column is 5 plus 7 which equals 12, so the 1 is carried to the tens column.
+In the above example the addition in the units column is 5 plus 7 which equals 12, so the 1 is carried to the tens column.

 This all still holds when adding binary numbers.
 Here is the same addition using unsigned byte values: